Where to stay in Tikehau? Our complete guide

 | Tikehau Fafarua Lodge Private Island | Motu Fafarua (private island), Tikehau | 3-bedroom villa, exclusive island, full board, beach & lagoon access, water activities, free airport transfers. | Experience the unique feeling of having an island all to yourself, with tailor-made service. | 2 778 € – 6 087 € | Book |

-Affordable accommodations in Tikehau: family guesthouses and camping
+Affordable accommodation in Tikehau: family guesthouses and camping

-Now, let’s forget the luxury bungalows and move on to the good deals!
-Family guesthouses and camping in Tikehau are great options for getting close to local life without breaking the bank.
-A stay in this type of lodging means conviviality and simplicity.
-Here, you take the time to discover Tikehau and its famous lagoon while sharing with Polynesians.
-Sound good?
+Now, let’s leave the luxury bungalows behind and move on to more affordable options!
+Family-run guesthouses and camping in Tikehau are great ways to get closer to local life without breaking the bank.
+A stay in this type of accommodation means simplicity, warmth, and a more local feel.
+Here, you can take the time to discover Tikehau and its famous lagoon while spending time with Polynesians.
+Sounds good, right?

 Hiti Tikehau

-Located on the seafront, Hiti Tikehau offers you a super-cozy 50 m² bungalow.
+Located on the seafront, Hiti Tikehau offers a very cozy 50 m² bungalow.
 Picture this: you’re just a few meters from a beautiful private beach.
-The all-wood bungalow opens onto a terrace directly overlooking the lagoon.
-Inside, you’ll have a nicely decorated living room, a fully equipped kitchen and a spacious bedroom that can be set up with a double bed or two singles.
-The bonus: even the bedroom faces the sea through large bay windows!
-The bungalow also includes a bathroom with an Italian shower.
+The all-wood bungalow opens onto a terrace directly facing the lagoon.
+Inside, you’ll find a nicely decorated living room, a fully equipped kitchen, and a spacious bedroom that can be set up with either a double bed or two single beds.
+The bonus: even the bedroom looks out to sea through large bay windows!
+The bungalow also includes a bathroom with a walk-in shower.

 To get around, the host lends you all-terrain bikes.
-You can easily reach the motu’s supermarkets (handy) or ride out to Hina’s bell.
-You also get kayaks to explore the marine life on your own.
-The water is so clear you can spot rays and fish right from your kayak!
-In short, Hiti Tikehau is ideal if you’re looking for a simple, waterside stay.
+You can easily reach the motu’s small supermarkets (very handy) or ride out to Hina’s Bell.
+Kayaks are also available if you want to explore the marine life on your own.
+The water is so clear that you can spot rays and fish right from your kayak!
+In short, Hiti Tikehau is ideal if you’re looking for a simple stay right by the water.

 Tikehau Cosy Lodge

-Still on the lagoon’s edge, just a few steps from the village of Tuherahera, Tikehau Cosy Lodge welcomes you to a fare set up like a 32 m² studio.
-Simply slide open the bay window and you’ll find yourself in an exceptional setting.
-Everything is simple yet warm.
-You’ll have a well-equipped kitchenette, a private shower and a terrace with hammock and barbecue—perfect for hanging out at the end of the day and watching the sunset.
+Still on the edge of the lagoon, just a few steps from the village of Tuherahera, Tikehau Cosy Lodge welcomes you to a fare arranged like a 32 m² studio.
+Slide open the bay window and you’re right in a beautiful setting.
+Everything is simple but warm.
+You’ll have a well-equipped kitchenette, a private shower, and a terrace with a hammock and barbecue—perfect for relaxing at the end of the day and watching the sunset.

 What’s more, the hosts, Aimée and Patrick, will gladly share their local tips and lend you bikes and kayaks.
-Travelers especially appreciate the peacefulness, the family atmosphere and the superb location.
-In short, it’s a great address not to be missed!
+Travelers especially appreciate the peaceful atmosphere, the family feel, and the excellent location.
+In short, it’s a lovely address to keep in mind!

 Aito Motel Colette

 This is the guesthouse where we put down our bags for a week in Tikehau!
 I can tell you we had a great family stay.
-The guesthouse is set on a simply magnificent white-sand beach.
-It has six recently renovated bungalows accommodating two to four people.
-Each has its own private bathroom and offers all the necessary comfort.
+The guesthouse is set on a truly beautiful white-sand beach.
+It has six recently renovated bungalows for two to four people.
+Each has its own private bathroom and all the essential comfort you need.
 Bikes and snorkeling gear are provided so you can explore the motu.
-A little info that might interest you: the guesthouse offers a lagoon excursion with local guides.
+A small detail that may interest you: the guesthouse also offers a lagoon excursion with local guides.

-Special mention for the meals shared with the hosts and other travelers : they were delicious, made with freshly caught fish!
+Special mention for the meals shared with the hosts and other travelers: they were delicious and made with freshly caught fish!
 Honestly, I highly recommend this guesthouse.
-We spent a simple yet fantastic week there (and for more than a reasonable price!).
+We spent a simple but fantastic week there, and for a very reasonable price too!

 Pension Hotu

-We’re staying put in the village of Tuherahera with Pension Hotu!
-The setting is perfect: you head into a coconut grove on a gorgeous beach!
-The guesthouse offers six traditionally styled bungalows.
-They’re all well-ventilated, with mosquito nets and a private bathroom, sleeping two to six people.
-On the agenda : snorkeling in the lagoon (with the Coco Dive Club right next door), exploring the underwater world, kayaking, paddle-boarding and more!
+We’re staying in the village of Tuherahera with Pension Hotu!
+The setting is perfect: you arrive in a coconut grove on a gorgeous beach.
+The guesthouse has six traditional-style bungalows.
+They’re all well ventilated, with mosquito nets and a private bathroom, and can sleep two to six people.
+On the agenda: snorkeling in the lagoon (with Coco Dive Club right next door), exploring the underwater world, kayaking, paddleboarding, and more!

-To go further and let yourself be guided, the guesthouse offers a full lagoon excursion : manta rays, Bird Island, pink sand, a barbecue on a secluded motu… Back at the guesthouse you’ll also find games like table tennis or billiards.
-For your meals there’s a restaurant next door; on the menu : the famous fresh fish of the Tuamotus!
-In short, everything is set up so you feel great in Tikehau!
+If you want to go farther and let someone guide you, the guesthouse offers a full lagoon excursion: manta rays, Bird Island, pink sand, a barbecue on a secluded motu… Back at the guesthouse, you’ll also find games like table tennis and billiards.
+For meals, there’s a restaurant next door; on the menu: the famous fresh fish of the Tuamotu Islands!
+In short, everything is set up so you can feel good in Tikehau.

 Let’s mix things up and head to a private motu just a few minutes by boat from Tikehau Airport!
-You’ll be almost barefoot in the water on a stunning white-sand beach.
-There are seven bungalows on site, accommodating two to six people – some are larger family units!
-Either way, you’ll be in the midst of idyllic scenery!
+Formerly known as Relais Royal Tikehau, Tikehau Paradise now welcomes travelers on a beautiful white-sand beach where you’ll be almost barefoot in the water.
+There are several bungalows on site, accommodating two to six people—some are larger family units.
+Either way, you’ll be surrounded by idyllic scenery.

-You can choose a half-board option to taste local specialties.
-Activity-wise, kayaks are available and you can head out on lagoon and Bird Island excursions.
-The standout feature of this place is undoubtedly its postcard-perfect setting and warm atmosphere.
-The perfect combo for enjoying Tikehau!
+You can choose a half-board option to try local specialties.
+Activity-wise, kayaks are available, and you can head out on lagoon and Bird Island excursions.
+The standout feature of this place is undoubtedly its postcard setting and warm atmosphere.
+A great combination for enjoying Tikehau!

 Teumuhonu Tikehau

-In the center of Tuherahera village, Teumuhonu Tikehau opens the doors of its fare converted into a family guesthouse!
-The handy part : you’ll be just steps from the quay and the local food trucks (where you can sample tasty snacks!).
-Ariitu greets you with a flower lei to welcome you!
-It instantly puts you in a warm mood, which is much appreciated!
+In the center of Tuherahera village, Teumuhonu Tikehau opens the doors of its fare converted into a family-run guesthouse.
+The handy part: you’ll be just steps from the quay and the local food trucks, where you can try tasty snacks.
+Ariitu welcomes you with a flower lei, which immediately sets a warm tone—and honestly, it’s always appreciated!

 The accommodation is nicely decorated, with a four-poster double bed and an equipped kitchenette.
-The bathroom is a little unusual as it’s outside in the tropical garden (a fun change and pretty cool!).
+The bathroom is a little unusual because it’s outside in the tropical garden, which makes for a fun and pretty cool change.

-Every morning, you can enjoy a continental breakfast before heading off to explore the atoll.
-By bike you can easily reach the dive club, grocery store or bakery – the location is really convenient!
+Every morning, you can enjoy a continental breakfast before heading out to explore the atoll.
+By bike, you can easily reach the dive club, grocery store, or bakery—the location is really convenient.
 Here too, the host offers the classic excursion to Bird Island.
-Honestly, it’s a very good option with excellent value for money!
+Honestly, it’s a very good option with excellent value for money.
 You can go without hesitation!

 Chez Christiane

-Chez Christiane is a real favorite with travelers – and it’s easy to understand!
-You arrive in a private 30 m² cocoon in Tikehau, on a dream beach.
-The fare is beautifully decorated, with a comfortable bedroom, a fully equipped kitchenette and a lovely bathroom.
-Don’t forget the terrace opening onto the sea (it’s magnificent !).
+Chez Christiane is a real favorite with travelers—and it’s easy to understand why!
+You settle into a private 30 m² cocoon in Tikehau, right on a dream beach.
+The fare is tastefully decorated, with a comfortable bedroom, a fully equipped kitchenette, and a lovely bathroom.
+And don’t forget the terrace opening onto the sea (it’s beautiful!).

-Christiane, your host, prepares a homemade breakfast for you every morning!
+Christiane, your host, prepares a homemade breakfast for you every morning.
 She’s always available to answer your questions and share her best tips.
 She’ll also drop you off and pick you up directly at Tikehau Airport.
-In other words, all you have to do is enjoy yourself without worrying about a thing – that’s what vacations are for.
+In other words, all you have to do is enjoy yourself without worrying about a thing—and that’s what vacations are for.

-To explore the reef, you have kayaks, paddle boards and snorkeling gear.
-We can agree this guesthouse ticks a lot of boxes : ideal location, tasteful decor, dream setting, simplicity, authenticity, good food and a warm welcome.
+To explore the reef, you have kayaks, paddleboards, and snorkeling gear.
+We can agree this guesthouse ticks a lot of boxes: a great location, tasteful decor, a dream setting, simplicity, authenticity, good food, and a warm welcome.
 What more could you ask for?

 Tikehau Glamping & Camping

-If you want to sleep under the stars in Tikehau, it’s possible!
-Tikehau Glamping & Camping offers tent pitches, canvas cabins and even a few transparent bubbles.
-In one place you can enjoy different and unusual experiences with more or less comfort.
-For reference, you’ll be close to the main village, right in the middle of a coconut grove on the lagoon shore.
+If you want to sleep close to nature in Tikehau, it’s possible!
+Tikehau Glamping & Camping offers several simple options, including wooden and niau teepees, tent pitches, and mosquito-net hammocks under plant shelters.
+In one place, you can enjoy different, unusual experiences with varying levels of comfort.
+For reference, you’ll be close to the main village, in a coconut grove between the lagoon and reef sides.
 You can do some shopping at the grocery store or try the food trucks.
-Everything is within reach (even the lagoon).
-The campground also lends kayaks, paddle boards, masks and snorkels, so you’re fully equipped to explore the coral reefs.
+Everything is within reach, including the lagoon.
+The campground also lends kayaks, paddleboards, masks, and snorkels, so you’re well equipped to explore the coral reefs.

-Another great point is the friendly vibe, with a barbecue area in the heart of the coconut grove.
+Another great point is the friendly atmosphere, with a barbecue area in the heart of the coconut grove.
 As for the facilities, the shared restrooms are clean, as is the communal kitchen.
-Another advantage of camping : the price!
+Another advantage of camping: the price!
 You definitely won’t find cheaper accommodation in Tikehau.
-For an authentic, nature-immersed experience, the campground should be right up your alley!
+For an authentic, nature-focused experience, the campground should be right up your alley.

-Here is a table that sums up all the essential information about the family guesthouses!
-It’s always helpful to make your choice.
+Here’s a table that sums up the essential information about the family-run guesthouses.
+It’s always helpful when it comes time to choose.

 | Name | Location | Features | Review | Price | Booking |